-Clearly, looking at the city assessment to determine a selling or buying price for a home will most likely not be accurate, as the numbers used are based on July of the previous years.
-What is also important to understand is that realtors also look at the curb appeal of a home and the maintenance inside the home.
+The city assessment to determine a selling or buying price for a home will most likely not be accurate, as the numbers used are based on July of the previous years.
+What is also important to understand is that REALTOR®S® also look at the curb appeal of a home and the maintenance inside the home.

-The City will not look at the fact that a home might be dirty, is outdated or that the walls have been painted orange, all situations that would impact the market value, assessed by a Realtor.
+The City will not look at the fact that a home might be dirty, is outdated or that the walls have been painted orange.
+However, all situations that would impact the market value assessed by a REALTOR®.

 Do you want to talk more about buying or selling a home in Edmonton?
 Or do you have further questions about tax assessment vs market value?
 The Best Edmonton Real Estate Team is here to help!
 Click here to get in touch with us today.